itzbnny/StretchyVal/README.md

 From now on, just double-click the shortcut instead of launching Valorant directly.

-*If you want to change resolutions delete the shortcut and redo the setup launcher*
+*If you want to change resolutions restart the setup launcher, click unistall, start the setup launcher again and select you desired resolution, and finally complete the setup as usual.*

-*If you want to stop playing stretched turn your Monitors back on in Device Manager, Unistall Valorant, Delete the VALORANT FOLDER in %localappdata%, and reinstall Valorant*
+*If you want to stop playing stretched open the setup launcher, select uninstall, then launch valorant and adjust your video settings as usual, valorant should behave as normal*

 ## AMD GPUS
-DO BOTH STEPS BEFORE STRETCHYVAL SETUP

-AMD — Adding a Custom Resolution:

-- Right-click the desktop → AMD Software: Adrenalin Edition

-- Click the Setting Gear in the top right

-- Click the Display tab at the top

-- Scroll down and click Custom Resolutions

-- Click + Create New

-- Enter your desired Width (e.g. 1440) and Height (e.g. 1080)

-- Leave refresh rate at your monitor's native rate or lower if it won't work.

-- Set Timing Standards to CVT or DMT.

-- Click Save — the screen will briefly go black to test it

-- If compatible, it saves as a preset under Custom Resolutions

-- Now you can input that resolution into the StretchyVal Setup Launcher

 AMD — GPU Scaling (to prevent black bars):